Idosegev23/crystal_view/memory-bank/activeContext.md

 - Enhanced form validation with accessible error handling
 - **NEW**: Simplified accessibility widget with custom icon from public/Accessibility.svg
 - Streamlined accessibility menu to focus on essential options only
+- **LATEST**: Removed all animated gradient backgrounds and replaced with solid colors for better performance and cleaner design

 ## Current Status: Production Ready ✅
 The website is now fully accessible and production-ready with: